sudecki30/test/README.md

 ## test 4

 (4 hours, but I done in only one)
 You have a database with data to train a custom model.
 You need to distinguish if it is a false or a true label.
 NB you can do two class, but when it is a flase it is not a true.
 So I have prefered only one class, with a threshold at 90%.
-It is import to be sure it is a true.
+It is important to be sure it is a true.